ssddanbrown/wirestat/readme.md

 #### `-accesskey`

-Define a key string to be required to access the JSON output.
+Define a key string to be required to access the JSON output, as a very basic form of authorization.

 ```bash
 # Example of setting a custom access key